oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 fn update context registry lhr.ocir.io/ociateam/lab100
 ```

-`<regionid>.ocir.io/<tenantcy>` - you can get this information from the previous command `fn list context` on the right side you will see the `REGISTRY` for this context
+`<regionid>.ocir.io/<tenancy>` - you can get this information from the previous command `fn list context` on the right side you will see the `REGISTRY` for this context
-`<nameOfTheRepo>` - free name, you could use `lab100` for example.
+`<repo_name>` - free name, you could use `lab100` for example

 ### List Fn Apps

-Make sure that at least one app appears.
-Make a note of the name to use later during the deployment.
+Make sure that at least one app exist, as the Function will be deployed into it.
+Make a note of the name to use it later.

 ```shell
 fn list apps